alexandersumer/gto-poker-trainer/README.md

 # GTO Trainer

 GTO Trainer is a heads-up no-limit hold’em practice environment with both a Textual CLI and a FastAPI web UI.
-Each scenario deals a full villain hand, lets the opponent react street by street, and reports the EV delta for every action you take.
+Each scenario deals a full rival hand, lets the opponent react street by street, and reports the EV delta for every action you take.

 ## Project status